ixoncloud/app-zendesk-connector/README.md

 - zendesk_email: is the email address of the zendesk admin
 - zendesk_token: is the token of the zendesk admin: In Admin Center, click Apps and integrations in the sidebar, then select APIs > Zendesk API.
 Click the Add API token button to the right of Active API tokens.
 The token is generated and displayed.
-- zendesk_subdomain: is the subdomain of the zendesk admin: https://subdomain.zendesk.com
+- zendesk_subdomain: is the subdomain of the zendesk admin, example: https://ixon.zendesk.com -> ixon
 - custom_fields: is used to map IXON custom field to a Zendesk custom field to automatically add the field value to a Zendesk ticket upon creation.
 You can add multiple mappings to this array.
   - Create Zendesk custom fields in the Admin Center / Objects and rules / Tickets / Fields
   - create IXON ustom fields in the Admin app / Custom fields